dincerkilic/20231226_network_analysis_and_visualization/network_analysis.md

 ![](out/random_network_with_200_nodes.png)

 **Fig.1** Network analysis with 200 random nodes is presented.
-Proteins are colored in yellow.
+TP53 colored in red and other proteins are in yellow.

 As a result of analysis, we have a typical example for protein-protein interaction network (PPIN).